 Gypsy Moth (Province of Ontario).

-We can not eradicate Gypsy moth as it is well established throughout North America.
-Gypsy moth outbreaks usually occur every 7–10 years and may last for a period of 1–3 years.
-Gypsy moth populations naturally collapse from the NPV virus and fungal
+We cannot eradicate this moth as it is well established throughout North America.
+LDD moth outbreaks usually occur every 7–10 years and may last for a period of 1–3 years.
+LDD moth populations naturally collapse from the NPV virus and fungal

-It's expected that 2021 will be a significant year for gypsy moth infestation in Ontario.
+2021 will be a significant year for LDD moth infestation in Ontario.
 Based on a gypsy moth populations assessment from

 BioForest, there are certain areas in Barrie that will experience moderate to significant levels of defoliation.
-The City will be acting in those high infestation areas through an Integrated Pest Management Approach, applying one of four measures outlined below in high infestation areas:
+City staff will be acting in those high infestation areas through an Integrated Pest Management Approach, applying one of four measures outlined below in

 In 2006, City staff instituted a moratorium on planting Ash species on public lands in Barrie and recommended that land developers and consultants omit ash from planting on private property.
 As of April 1 2014, the County of Simcoe (including Barrie) has been included in the zone under regulation for EAB.
 Signs and symptoms of EAB-infested ash trees: